wnfs-wg/spec/spec/private-wnfs.md

 # 3 Decrypted

+The decrypted (or "cleartext") layer is where the actual structure of the file system is rediscovered out of the encrypted layer.

 The decrypted layer has two sublayers: a cleartext data layer, and a cleartext file layer.

 ## 3.1 Cleartext Data

-## 3.2 Cleartext Files

-The private WNFS borrows the same metadata structure as the [public WNFS](/spec/public-wnfs.md#metadata).
+The cleartext data layer makes use of the pointer machine from the encrypted layer to rediscover the semantically meaningful links in the file system.
+The private WNFS shares the same metadata structure as the [public WNFS](/spec/public-wnfs.md#metadata).
+Encryption keys and revision secrets are derived from a [skip ratchet](/spec/skip.ratchet.md).

-SHA3 hashes of namefilters are the linking scheme used in the decrypted layer.

-Encryption keys are derived from a [skip ratchet](/spec/skip.ratchet.md).

 ```typescript
 type Namefilter = ByteArray<256>